PamelaRondina/telas_de_cadastros/crud_mvc_banco_de_dados_sql_server/README.md

 <hr>

-**Criar a base de dados no Microsoft SQL a partor do Visual Studio**
+**Criar a base de dados no Microsoft SQL a partir do Visual Studio**

 - Ferramentas,
 - Gerenciador de Pacotes do NuGet